When it comes to fitness, sometimes actually starting a training plan is harder than the prescribed workout of the day.

-Let’s take a step back and reflect on your goals for 2019.
-With several months until the first days of summer, you still have plenty of time to create and maintain a new fitness routine — no matter if you’re starting from square one, or are an experienced fitness junkie looking to freshen things up this year.
+Today is a perfect day to go ahead and create a new fitness routine — no matter if you’re starting from square one, or are an experienced fitness junkie looking to freshen things up for a change.

 Our takeaways?
 Keep your new fitness routine simple.

 Do you have any simple tips for people new to fitness who want to create a routine?

 Don’t try to make extreme changes to your daily routines, as this often leads to a few weeks of successful adherence to the program followed by a fall back to the old habits.
 Make sure you know why you are making a change and become a fitter version of yourself.

 Find your why, formulate a goal, draw up your roadmap and create small-but-measurable checkpoints to follow your progress.

 What are some easy ways to ease your way into a more active lifestyle?